To stop the warming, we have to stop fossil fuel pollution. To stop the pollution, we have to end the fossil fuel industry.

-To stop the warming, we have to stop fossil fuel pollution.
-To stop the pollution, we have to end the fossil fuel industry.
-The companies who sell oil, gas, and coal have caused most of the pollution driving the rapid collapse of our livable planet.
-And their disinformation and corruption remain the biggest barrier to action.
-Replacing fossil fuel with clean energy is not not only possible, it will save lives and buckets of money: The sun gives us 10,000 times more energy than humans use every day (for free), clean energy costs less to generate than fossil fuel energy, AND it doesn’t make us sick or dead.
-But as long as companies can sell oil, gas, and coal for a profit, they will use their vast wealth to continue doing so, regardless of the consequences for us.
+The companies who sell oil, gas, and coal have caused most of the pollution driving the rapid collapse of the livable climate (that humans require to, uh, live) and driven the corruption and and disinformation which remain the biggest barriers to action.
+The truth is: The sun gives us 10,000 times more energy than we use every day, for free.
+So replacing fossil fuel is not only necessary, it’s very doable.
+But as long as companies can sell oil, gas, and coal for a profit, they will use their vast wealth to rig the system so they can keep doing so.

-So what can you do?
-Connect with others and just start somewhere: Fight bullshit.
+Fight bullshit.
 Spread awareness.
 Call out captured elected leaders.
 Demand an end to fossil fuels.
 Drive local progress.
 Prepare for danger.
-And do everything in your capitalism-given, consumer power to get money (and therefore influence) out of Big Oil’s pockets.
+Do everything in your capitalism-given, consumer power to get money (and therefore influence) out of Big Oil’s pockets.
 Here are a few ideas and resources to get you started:

 Join a climate group in your area (or start one).